FaithAlone.net

 13 And Abraham lifted up his eyes, and looked, and behold behind him a ram caught in a thicket by his horns: and Abraham went and took the ram, and offered him up for a burnt offering in the stead of his son.

-Abraham takes the wood, and lays it upon Isaac (verse 6) before they go up the mountain, just as Christ had to carry His cross up mount Calvary (John 19:17).
+Thirdly, Abraham takes the wood, and lays it upon Isaac (Genesis 22:6) before they go up the mountain, just as Christ had to carry His cross to Calvary (John 19:17).

 Jacob Wrestles with the Angel